De Férias com o Ex Caribe season 3: Future appearances

 In 2024, Gabriela Rossi appeared on A Grande Conquista 2 and A Fazenda 16, but did not advance in either show.
 In A Grande Conquista 2, she was eliminated during the Villa phase.
 In A Fazenda 16, she entered the Warehouse but was not voted by the public to join the main house.

+In 2024, Fernando Escarião appeared for the first season of De Férias com o Ex Diretoria.
+In 2026 returned for a second season of De Férias com o Ex Diretoria.

 In 2025, Diego Supérbi and Giovanna Menezes appeared as a couple in Power Couple Brasil 7, where they were the first couple eliminated, finishing in 14th place.

+In 2026, Aline Mineiro returned for the second season of De Férias com o Ex Diretoria.